Last Updated: July 13th, 2021 at 10:10 am

 With all things considered, yes it is.
 Cleaning can help return your solar panels to maximum efficiency when dirt and debris build up, but it’s likely only necessary once or twice per year.

 In addition to cleaning your solar panels to maintain peak production levels, it also makes sense to similarly invest in maximizing the energy efficiency of your home when adding solar.
 At POWERHOME SOLAR, we offer blown insulation, LED light bulbs and more as part of a package that can potentially offset up to 25% of your home’s electrical costs.
-This allows you to maximize the energy produced by your solar panels.
+This allows you to maximize the energy produced by your solar energy system.

 POWERHOME SOLAR’s premium solar panels